jmquigley/util.fixture/README.md

 ###### options:
 - `tempDirectory {string}`: The base location where the fixture will be temporarily located.
 The default location is `~/.tmp/unit-test-data`.

+## Template Data Variables
+The following are template variables that automatically added to the variable expansion list (templateData).

+- `DIR`: the location where the fixture will be copied.